ropbear/ophishal/README.md

-# Ophishal
+# ophishal

 This project is intended for penetration tests and lab environments.
 Any other use is prohibited.

-This project was completed during study for the Offensive Security Experienced Penetration Tester (OSEP) certificate.
-It's intent is to provide a simple way to generate potent phishing emails leveraging modern technologies.
+This project was completed during study for OSEP.
+It's intent is to provide a simple way to generate potent phishing emails leveraging generative AI.
 It doubles as an exercise in using GenAI both during development (scaffolding, test case generation, example generation) and for operational use cases.

-A phishing framework which takes a configuration file as input and, leveraging generative AI, builds a pretext, fills in a template, and sends an email to a target.

-Alternatively, you can specify your own complete configuration and use ophishal as a standard command-line phishing framework instead of relying on GenAI.
+Read more about my experience with using OpenAI's project feature for development with GPT-4o and GPT-5 below.

+## features

+- Single configuration file
+- Flexible use of GenAI, but not reliant upon it
+- Templating for both email body and attachment using Jinja2
+- Automatic MIMEType and file extension detection for attachment

-## Installation
+## installation

 This project relies on the [Poetry build system](https://python-poetry.org/docs/).